IntensiveCoLearning/Ethereum-Protocol-Fellowship/Lvista.md

 - A checkpoint is a block in the first slot of an epoch.
 - If there is no such block, then the checkpoint is the preceding most recent block.
 - There is always one checkpoint block per epoch.
 A block can be the checkpoint for multiple epochs.
+- Epoch boundary blocks (EBB) = checkpoints

 ### 2025.02.18

+#### FFG vote

+**What is FFG vote?**
+At the end of each epoch, the validator votes on the checkpoint block and tries to finalize the block.
+FFG vote consists of two parts:
+- *source*: The latest justified checkpoint that has been voted before.
+- *target*: The checkpoint block of the current epoch.

+If enough validators vote for a *target* as the new justified checkpoint, and the next epoch votes to confirm it, it will be finalized.

+**When dose FFG vote happen?**
+At the end of each epoch (after 32 slots), the validator submits their FFG vote.

+### 2025.02.19
 <!-- Content_END -->